Spring 2022 Courses

 This course will explore the intersection of power and sexuality in the Islamic tradition, examining case studies in law, literature, society and politics from the early Islamic period to the present day.
-Students will closely read primary sources in translation, learn how to critically analyze, evaluate and interpret literary texts, artistic expressions, film and critical concepts.
+Students will closely read primary sources in translation, and learn how to critically analyze, evaluate and interpret literary texts, artistic expressions, film and critical concepts.
 This course will require students to engage in the readings through class discussions and written assignments throughout the semester in the form of weekly question posts, three short papers, and a final written essay.
 Finally, students will be required to engage in a structured in-class debate with their peers.
-They will deliberate over critical ethical and legal points of views in relation to culture and interpretation.
-This creative exercise is meant to enable students to both listen and voice their differences, while engaging the diversity of thinking across cultures.
+They will deliberate on critical ethical and legal points of view in relation to culture and interpretation.
+This creative exercise is meant to enable students to both listen and voice their differences while engaging the diversity of thinking across cultures.

 ARAB 417: Shariah Law & Its Discontents, M 11am-1:30pm –– Prof. Jonathan Brown